ozwillo/ozwillo-doc/_includes/1-introduction.md

 There are other reasons for the authentication and authorization to fail: for instance users may refuse to accept the [scopes](#ref-1-5-3) claimed by your instance.
 {: .focus .soft}

-If authentication is successful, your service will be given at the end of the [authorization code flow](#ref-4-3) an `access_token` that can be seen as an "Ozwillo session id".
-Now you have an `access_token`, you can create a session linking the user and this `access_token`, so that authentifying the user won't be necessary on each requested page.
-For security measures, the `access_token` must not be leaked on the client side.
+If authentication is successful, your service will be given at the end of the [authorization code flow](#ref-4-3) two tokens:

-In short, you condition the creation of a session on your server to the retrieval of an `access_token` from Ozwillo.
+- an `id_token` assessing authentication is successful and giving information about the user identity
+- an `access_token` which authorizes you to access and interact with Ozwillo APIs (depending on granted scopes) on behalf this user, during a limited period

+On your server, you may associate a user session with these two tokens to deal with forthcoming requests to Ozwillo APIs, but they must not be leaked client-side.

+In short, you can:

+- restrict the access to certain web pages depending on the ability to retrieve an `id_token`
+- possibly refine capabilities offered to the user depending on `app_admin` and `app_user` properties (which are wrapped in the `id_token`)
+- ask to access Ozwillo API resources on behalf the user thanks to the `access_token`

 ### Scopes
 {: #ref-1-5-3}